An assortment of different faces

 Employee Wellness

-Employee wellness has become a major trend in Human Resources (HR), People and Culture, and Organizational Development.
+Employee wellness has become a significant trend in Human Resources (HR), People and Culture, and Organizational Development.
 However, mental health is too often left out of the conversation.
-Without the support and resources that team members need for their mental wellness, organizations may experience an increase in absenteeism, work-family conflict, increased mental health and behavioural problems, and higher turnover rates.
+Without the support and resources that team members need for their mental wellness, organizations may experience an increase in absenteeism, work-family conflict, behavioural problems, and higher turnover rates.

 Mental Health-Related Stigma

-Mental wellness should be treated just as seriously as physical wellness.
+Mental wellness deserves the same level of attention and seriousness as physical wellness.
 Research from Johns Hopkins estimates that around 1 in 4 adults have mental health conditions.
 However, this number is probably larger.
-Disability:IN reports that only 1 in 3 people with a diagnosable mental health condition will seek treatment.
+Only 1 in 3 people with a diagnosable mental health condition will seek treatment.
 The main issue preventing many from getting the help they need is stigma, followed by access to quality care and appropriate medications.
 According to the World Economic Forum (WEF), the prevalence of mental health-related stigma is a public health issue detrimental to economic development and societal welfare globally.

 Mental Health Disabilities

-Neurodiversity is a relational concept.
-An organization or team can be neurodiverse, but an individual is considered neurodivergent.
-If someone’s cognition aligns with dominant societal patterns, they are considered neurotypical
+Neurodiversity is the normal, valuable, and expected variance of human minds.
+While an organization or team can be “neurodiverse,” individuals are to be called “neurodivergent.”
+Alternatively, if someone’s cognition aligns with dominant societal patterns, they are considered neurotypical.

-Research has shown that men are far more likely to be recognized as neurodivergent.
-This is because data on how conditions like Autism or ADHD present in men usually influence diagnostic criteria for neurocognitive conditions.
+Interestingly, research has shown that men are far more likely to be recognized as neurodivergent.
+This is because the data on how conditions like Autism or ADHD present in men usually influence diagnostic criteria for neurocognitive conditions.
 This means that women (and likely transfeminine people) are often diagnosed later in life and are more likely to be questioned on the validity of their experiences.
-Certain evidence also indicates that transgender and non-binary people are more likely to be neurodivergent than the general population.
+Specific evidence also indicates that transgender and non-binary people are more likely to be neurodivergent than the general population.

 Dietary Needs